 Remembering When A 17-Year Old Kobe Bryant Dominated The 1996 Summer League

 Once upon a time, nobody really gave a damn about the NBA Summer League except for the players and teams in it.
-It wasn’t televised, the NBA didn’t care to have any camera men at the games and the audience didn’t have camera phones and social media to capture, write and share the action.
-If they did back then, you can bet Kobe Bryant would have been a trending topic.
+It wasn’t televised, the NBA didn’t care to have any camera men at the games and the audience didn’t have camera phones and social media to capture, comment about and share the action.
+If they did, you can bet Kobe Bryant would have been a trending topic.

-In the summer of 1996, a few weeks after getting drafted by the Hornets and traded to the Lakers, a 17 year old Kobe Bryant made his debut against the Pistons and scored a team high 27 points.
-Pistons coach Alvin Gentry raved about the rookie by saying “I have never seen a better player at his age at his position.”
+In the summer of 1996, a few weeks after getting drafted by the Hornets and traded to the Lakers, a 17-year-old Kobe Bryant made his Summer League debut against the Detroit Pistons, scoring a team-high 27 points.
+After the game, Pistons coach Alvin Gentry raved about the rookie, saying, “I have never seen a better player at his age at his position.”

-The Lakers then went to play an exhibition game in China, where Kobe eclipsed the 20 point mark again by scoring 22.
+The Lakers then went to play an exhibition game in China, where Kobe eclipsed the 20 point mark again by putting up 22.

-The complaints came right before training camp when he broke his wrist playing a pick-up game and couldn’t practice for 5 weeks.
+The complaints came right before training camp, when he broke his wrist playing a pick-up game at Venice Beach and couldn’t practice for 5 weeks.
 Then in one of his first exhibition games, he suffered another injury and sat out most of the preseason and the season opener.
 You could say Kobe had a really rocky start to his NBA career…but it turned out OK.